 Report the Car Accident

-In Georgia, you are required to report a car accident to the police if there were injuries and/or at least $500 in property damage.
+In Georgia, you are required to report your car accident to the police if there were injuries and/or at least $500 in property damage.
 Call the police after your crash happens.

-Officers will respond and create a police report of what happened.
+Officers will respond to the scene and create a police report of what happened.
 This will be the first official piece of evidence showing your accident occurred.

 - The accident scene